Code-Institute-Submissions/ConRdav-pp4-three-lions_JulyResub/README.md

 ## Bugs
 - During the final deployment, I encountered a ProgrammingError relating to data in my database model.
 	- To resolve this issue I leveraged the following stackoverflow thread: https://stackoverflow.com/questions/55117984/relation-does-not-exist-django-postgres.

+- When the user creates a post, a success message is supposed to be displayed.
+Initially, this was not working as expected, and instead no success message was being displayed and the application re-directed to the dashboard.
+	- To resolve this issue, I refactored the code so that the user was not re-directed to the dashboard after the post was successfully created.
+Instead, the edit page was re-rendered with the success message visible, mirroring the implementation of the user comment action elsewhere in the application, which was successfully working.

+- When the user deletes a post, the 'My Posts' page should be reloaded with any remaining posts the user has published.
+However, I encountered an issue whereby even if the user did in fact have posts remaining post-deletion, the page was refreshed with no posts.
+	- To resolve this issue, I had to refactor the view, delete_post().
+Initially, the page was re-rendered without passing in the post content to the render() method.
+In turn, I referred to the user_posts() view in order to initialise and pass in the logged_in_user_posts as a parameter, which would display any remaining active user posts.

+- During development I encountered an issue with the user_posts() view form, whereby the get function was failing due to an error with input parameters not matching any data in the model.
+	- I resolved this issue by clearing the cache, and therefore clearing any stagnant form data.

+- During the final deployment, I encountered a FileNotFoundError relating to the whitenoise module.
+	- I had imported the whitenoise module in order to try and resolve the bug reported below in the 'Existing Bugs' section, whereby I am unable to collect static files successfully.
+	- In order to resolve the issue, I reverted my settings.py and wsgi.py files to their last working state - which is when I made my previous final deployment.

 ## Existing Bugs